Read Time: 4 mins

 - Winning a bid over your competition

-- Pleasing your clients, earning new business from a referral
+- Earning new business from a referral client

 It’s important to celebrate big accomplishments like this because it unites everyone around achieving common goals.